catamorphism/message-format-wg/exploration/inspecting-formattable-values.md

 The values of named options passed to formatting functions are also _annotated formattable values_.

+> TODO: Staś suggested calling this an "operand value" instead

 * _Markup value_: The result of formatting a markup item (disjoint from _annotated formattable values_).

 * _Preformatted value_: A formattable value paired with a
 formatted value (and some extra information).

+> TODO: Staś suggested calling this an "annotated value" instead

 In the current spec, a "resolved value" can be a nameable value, formattable value, or preformatted value,